sircodesalotOfTheRound/Verba/README.md

   # Use the 'hasa' operator to test for membership.
   if (djson hasa property) {
+    ...
   }
 }
 ```

+The `json` type is a dynamic, heterogenous collection.
+In other words, `json` types can be modified at run-time, adding and changing the properties and values associated with it.
+The beauty of this is that when you need a dynamic object, it's there for you, and you can use dynamic typing to allow verba to switch execution to dynamically determine what options can be performed on the object.

+Compare this with trying to work with `json` ingested from say, MongoDB or some rest service, and having to modify it using a `Map<Key, Value>` (Java)/ Dictionary<Key, Value>(C#).
+Here, you have type safety for building things out with compiler enforced determinism, but dynamic execution for those moments you really do need it.

 ### Polymorphic Reflection
 * `is` tests object references, similar to java (`==`).